Please click HERE for the Church of England's work on Promoting a Safer Church.

-The Safeguarding Advisers are qualified and experienced social care practitioners who can provide assistance and guidance to parishes and others in the diocese on child and adult protection.
+The Safeguarding Advisers are qualified and experienced social care practitioners who can provide advice and guidance to parishes and others in the diocese on child and adult protection.
 They can offer advice, discuss any protection matters and clarify anything in the Deanery Guidelines.
-They are always ready to work to plan a detailed response to any protection issue, taking into account all aspects of a particular situation.
+They are always ready to work with you to plan a detailed response to any protection issue, taking into account all aspects of your particular situation.
 Please do not hesitate to contact them; they are always very ready to help.

 More information about the Church of England's commitment to safeguarding can be found here.

-For safeguarding information about the Diocese of Canterbury, click here.
+For safeguarding information from the Diocese of Salisbury, click here.

 For the Deanery of Guernsey's safeguarding page, click here.

 For information about the Guernsey Police Public Protection Unit, click here.